List of U.S. Open Cup finals

 The U.S. Open Cup is an American soccer competition open to all United States Soccer Federation affiliated teams, from amateur adult club teams to the professional clubs of Major League Soccer, the country's top-flight league.
 The tournament was first contested in 1913–14 and continued uninterrupted until a two-year pause in 2020 and 2021 due to the COVID-19 pandemic.
 It is the oldest still-running annual sports tournament in the United States.

 With five titles each, Bethlehem Steel of Bethlehem, Pennsylvania and Maccabee Los Angeles have won the domestic cup more times than any other American soccer club.
-In a joint tie for third, the Chicago Fire, Fall River Marksmen, Greek American Atlas, Philadelphia Ukrainians, Seattle Sounders FC, and Sporting Kansas City have won the title four times.
+In a joint tie for third, the Chicago Fire, Fall River F.C., Greek American Atlas, Philadelphia Ukrainians, Seattle Sounders FC, and Sporting Kansas City have won the title four times.

-In the cup's 105-year history, 63 different clubs have won the tournament.
-As of 2025, teams from 18 states have won the U.S> Open Cup.
-The winner qualifies for a berth in the CONCACAF Champions League, the premier club competition for North America, Central America, and the Caribbean.
+In the cup's 105-year history, 64 different clubs have won the tournament.
+As of 2025, teams from 19 states have won the U.S. Open Cup.
+The winner qualifies for a berth in the CONCACAF Champions Cup, the premier club competition for North America, Central America, and the Caribbean.